Valdemar Gætje: Other activities

 Gætje was a member of Copenhagen City Council from 1895 to 1901.
 He served as president of the Association of Craftsmen in Copenhagen.
 In this capacity, he was strongly involved in the foundation of Alderstræst.
 He also served as chair of Håndværkerbanken.

 In 1899, he was appointed as the first director of the Union of Danish Employers and Master Craftsmen (Dansk arbejdsgiver- og mesterforening, later Dansk Arbejdsgiverforening).
-He was editor of the union's publication Arbejdsgiveren and frequently contributed artivles to it.
+He was editor of the union's publication Arbejdsgiveren and frequently contributed articles to it.

 Personal life

 Hætje's tomb in Assistens Cemetery, Copenhagen.

-Gætje married on 18 August 1875 in Stettin Louise Ernestine Wilhelmine Jantzen (1856-1923), daughter of master butcher Johann Christian Ludwig Jantzen (1826-95) and Florentine Louise Auguste Fliigge (1834–60).
+Gætje married on 18 August 1875 in Stettin Louise Ernestine Wilhelmine Jantzen (1856-1923), daughter of master butcher Johann Christian Ludwig Jantzen (1826–95) and Florentine Louise Auguste Fliigge (1834–60).
 They had no biological children but adopted a girl, Kate Zuelzer.

 He was created a Knight in the Order of the Dannebrog in 1892.
 He died on 13 May 1905 and is buried in Assistens Cemetery.
 The headstone features a relief portrait of him.

 Louise Gætje continued the family's bakery after her husband's death.
 She had already prior to his death been strongly engaged in its management as he got still more involved in organisation work.
 The bakery was after her own death continued by their foster daughter Kate Zuelzer.